(Editor’s note: This story has been updated to reflect 2022 data.)

 This also isn’t an issue unique to Native women.
 BIPOC female communities, including Black and Latinx, are no strangers to wage gaps of their own, with many experts offering tips on how to negotiate salaries.

 Over the course of an income-taxed career, that adds up.
+According to the organization, the wage gap costs Native women more than $1.1 million over the course of their careers.

-Indigenous women have recently taken to TikTok to share their feelings about Native stereotypes when it comes to money.
+Indigenous women have taken to TikTok to share their feelings about Native stereotypes when it comes to money.
 And those feelings are big.

 TikToker Lily (Diné), aka @sheshortnbrown, has jumped on the “Questions I Get Asked” trend by sharing some of the comments she says she’s tired of hearing as a Native woman — one being, “must be nice to not pay taxes.”